openssl/openssl/INSTALL.md

 Notes on shared libraries
 -------------------------

-For most systems the OpenSSL `Configure` script knows what is needed to build shared libraries for libcrypto and libssl.
+For most systems, the OpenSSL `Configure` script knows what is needed to build shared libraries for libcrypto and libssl.
 On these systems the shared libraries will be created by default.
 This can be suppressed and only static libraries created by using the `no-shared` option.
 On systems